Diagnostic Consistency Tests of the Concordance Cosmology

 \paragraph*{Diagnostic consistency relations} In order to generalize known consistency relations involving the angular diameter distance and its derivative, we first need to derive the expressions for $d_A'$ and $d_A''$ for general spacetimes.
 We do this by utilizing Sachs optical equations as reparametrized in terms of redshift.
 This has previously been done in the context of cosmography, cf., e.g., \cite{asta}, where expansions of $d_L$ and $d_A$ for a general spacetime was presented around the observer position at $z = 0$.
 Here, we augment the derivations of \cite{asta} to include $d_A'$ and $d_A''$ at arbitrary redshift.
 We first define the effective expansion rate $\mathcal{H}$

 where $\lambda$ is the affine parameter along the light ray, increasing from the source to observer, and where $E$ is the photon energy as measured by observers that comoves with a hypothesized cosmic fluid description of observers in the space-time.
 In this paper, we shall work in units where the photon energy at the observer equals unity, such that the redshift function is simply given by $z = E - 1$.
 In the above, $\theta$ is the local expansion rate of the cosmic fluid, $a^\mu$ its acceleration, $\sigma_{\mu\nu}$ its shear tensor and $e^\mu$ the spatial direction of emission.
 The generalized Hubble parameter, $\mathcal{H}$, naturally appears in quantifications of observables in general space-times (see e.g. \cite{Clarkson:2010uz} and its references) and reduces to the ordinary Hubble parameter $H(z)$ in the FLRW limit. $\mathcal{H}$ is what we effectively measure as the ``Hubble parameter'' in observations measuring the line-of-sight expansion (see e.g. \cite{asta}).
-It is explicitly the parameter obtained both from cosmic chronometers (averaged over a region around the particular galaxies used for the measurement -- see e.g. \cite{Heinesen:2024gdi} for details) and the longitudinal BAO observations \cite{astabao1, astaboa2}.
+It is explicitly the parameter obtained both from cosmic chronometers \cite{Heinesen:2024gdi} (averaged over a region around the particular galaxies used for the measurement) and the longitudinal BAO observations \cite{astabao1, astaboa2} (calibrated with the value of the sound horizon at the drag epoch).
 When averaging over many lines of sight in a perturbed FLRW universe, we expect that the acceleration and shear terms vanish so that $\mathcal{H}$ reduces to $1/3\cdot \theta$ which in the FLRW limit is again just the ordinary Hubble parameter.